I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

-Visiting Markets in Bangkok
+Markets to Visit in Bangkok Thailand

 Wherever I am in the world, I always love to visit a good market.
 Sometimes I actually need something, and other times I just want to go and see what useless crap I can buy for the hell of it.
 Nearly every place you go to in Thailand will have some sort of market going on, whether it’s an all day thing, evening thing, or maybe just on the weekends.
+Let's look at the best markets in Bangkok.

-Weekend Night Markets in Thailand
+Weekend Night Markets in Thailand's Culture

 The weekend night markets are famous in Thailand, and are usually the biggest and cheapest.
 Most of the time you will find some, or all, of the sellers from the other weekday markets setting up stalls at the weekend market too.